Jitesh117/jitesh117.github.io/content/blog/why-gophers-hate-ORMs.md

 As another user pointed out, the abstraction layer often creates more work than it saves:

-> Things that could have just been sql queries had to go through abstractions and “magic” which eventually shoots you in the foot when you didn’t handle that one edge case, or don’t understand how it works underneath the table.
+> Things that could have just been sql queries had to go through abstractions and "magic" which eventually shoots you in the foot when you didn't handle that one edge case, or don't understand how it works underneath the table.

 ## 2. The Fallacy of the "Black Box"

 Go is a language that values **explicitness**.
 We handle errors explicitly (`if err != nil`).
 We prefer readable code over clever code.
-ORMs, by definition, rely on "Magic"—implicit behaviors that happen without the developer seeing them.
+ORMs, by definition, rely on "Magic", implicit behaviors that happen without the developer seeing them.

 This "Black Box" nature becomes a nightmare when performance issues arise.